-FDA diabetes drug infection warning encompasses nearly all SGLT2 inhibiting diabetes drugs, a class of drugs that is rapidly growing in use worldwide.
-During 2017, 1.7 million Americans filled a prescription for one of these drugs, and Bloomberg estimates the market for these diabetes drugs will climb to $7 billion by 2020.
+FDA diabetes drug infection warning encompasses nearly all SGLT2-inhibiting diabetes drugs, a class of drugs that are rapidly growing in use worldwide.
+In 2017, 1.7 million Americans filled a prescription for one of these drugs, and Bloomberg estimates the market for these diabetes drugs will climb to $7 billion by 2020.
 The companies vying for market shares in this competitive arena are major players on the global scale, including Janssen (a subsidiary of Johnson & Johnson), AstraZeneca, Merck, and Boehringer Ingelheim (a subsidiary of Eli Lilly).

 A 2018 FDA Diabetes Drug Infection Warning was the first information consumers received on the risk of severe genital infections from SGLT2 inhibitors.
-Persons suffering from Type 2 diabetes commonly are prescribed these drugs as a glucose-regulator.
-In essence, they are taking the drug to resolve a life-threatening health problem only to be exposed to a risk for a severe genital infection that can result in permanent disfigurement and death.
-Known as Fournier’s gangrene or necrotizing fasciitis, this flesh-eating genital infection is linked to the following diabetes medications: canagliflozin (Invokana, Invokamet, Invokamet XR), dapagliflozin (Farxiga, Xigduo XR, Qtern), empagliflozin (Jardiance, Glyxambi, Synjardy, Synjardy XR), and ertugliflozinv (Steglatro, Segluromet, Stelujan).
+Persons suffering from Type 2 diabetes commonly are prescribed these drugs as a glucose regulator.
+In essence, they are taking the drug to resolve a life-threatening health problem only to be exposed to a risk of a severe genital infection that can result in permanent disfigurement and death.
+Known as Fournier’s gangrene or necrotizing fasciitis, this flesh-eating genital infection is linked to the following diabetes medications: canagliflozin (Invokana, Invokamet, Invokamet XR), dapagliflozin (Farxiga, Xigduo XR, Qtern), empagliflozin (Jardiance, Glyxambi, Synjardy, Synjardy XR), and ertugliflozin (Steglatro, Segluromet, Stelujan).
 Read full diabetes drug genital infection information.